flame-engine/flame/doc/tutorials/klondike/step5.md

 used in rendering and animation (i.e. what appears on the screen) and the Model version in the logic of the game, the gameplay and its error-checks.
 That way, we do not have to revise all the logic of the Piles in this game in order to animate some of it.
-A more complex game might benefit from separating the Model and the View during the design and early coding stages &mdash; even into separate classes.
+A more complex game might benefit from separating the Model and the View during the design and early coding stages — even into separate classes.
 In this game we are using just a little separation of Model and View.
 The `_isAnimatedFlip` variable is `true` while there is an animated flip going on, otherwise `false`, and the `Card` class's `flip()` function is expanded to: